Condition Care Guide

 - Avoid sharing towels and utensils with anyone who has a cold sore.

-Too speed healing from active cold sores, take monolaurin, an antiviral supplement you can get in the health food store.
+To speed healing from active cold sores and fever blisters, take monolaurin, an antiviral supplement you can get in the health food store.
 The dosage is one gram in capsule form three times a day before meals.
 Cream containing the amino acid lysine applied directly to the cold sore can help as well.
 Taking L-lysine can reduce the frequency of attacks of oral herpes in some people.
 Take 500-1,000 milligrams a day on an empty stomach to prevent recurrence.